alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 ### Configure AAD side of AD connect
 1. Go to the Azure Active Directory in `portal.azure.com`
-  - Select "Manage > Password reset" from the left hand menu
+  - Select `Manage > Password reset` from the left hand menu
 2. Select `On-premises integration` from the left hand side bar
   - Ensure `Write back passwords to your on-premises directory` is set to yes.
     ![Enable writeback](images/enable_writeback.png)